 Does your dog itch?
 Is he scratching, biting, licking or chewing?
 Is there hair loss, odor, blackening skin problems or ear infections?
 Have you been led to believe that this is all allergy related?
 Maybe it’s time to rethink the situation.
 This problem plagues so many dogs in this country.
-Anyone can figure that out by the amount of internet searches that are done for “dog allergies”.
+Anyone can figure that out by the number of internet searches that are done for “dog allergies”.
 We also know first-hand from the volume of calls we get on a weekly basis from people whose pets are affected by these symptoms.
 Most of the time, they’ve already been to the vet for a round or two of antibiotics/steroids, only to have the symptoms return after the meds have worn off.
 Sound familiar?
 If so, this article is for you – or any pet parent dealing with dog skin problems.

 Well, if it’s not allergies, then what is it?
 All of the symptoms mentioned above are part and parcel of a Systemic Yeast Infection.
 An SYI stems from a breakdown of the natural environment of the GI tract.
 In other words, something comes along to upset the balance of the natural bacteria in the gut which allows for the overspreading of yeast – a fungal organism.
-Fungus is much more hearty and opportunistic than its bacterial counterpart, and readily advances into areas that used to be occupied by healthy bacteria.
+A fungus is much more hearty and opportunistic than its bacterial counterpart and readily advances into areas that used to be occupied by healthy bacteria.
 Are you starting to see the picture?
 In time, the gut becomes over-run with fungal yeast.
 Its toxic by-products are carried by the bloodstream to the skin where they get filtered out.
 THIS is what is at the ROOT of the problem.

 What can be done for it?
 Well, we have already touched on mainline approaches, but they never solve the problem.
 That is because they are aimed only at the symptoms.
-Antibiotics may clear the skin up temporarily, but at the same time they also kill beneficial bacteria needed to keep yeast in check.
+Antibiotics may clear the skin up temporarily, but at the same time, they also kill beneficial bacteria needed to keep yeast in check.
 So after a round has gone through the body, the problem is generally worse than before.
-Steroids “work” by suppressing the immune response to the toxins being released at the skin.
+Steroids “work” by suppressing the immune response to the toxins being released from the skin.
 But, being an immune suppressant, the whole body can be affected in an adverse way, including the liver and other organs… AND, after a round has gone through the body, the problem is generally worse than before.
-“Magic Bullets”, as referred to within this article, are singular products that seem to take a one-sided approach to what is clearly a multi-faceted problem.
+“Magic Bullets”, as referred to in this article, are singular products that seem to take a one-sided approach to what is clearly a multi-faceted problem.
 Many of them are good, decent supplements, but cannot wrap up all that needs to be accomplished in one, single product.
 That is a pipe dream.

 What we suggest.
 Use natural products to reverse the process that led to this imbalance.
 Because this requires a detoxification process, the dogs will often go through a period of “worse before better”, as their bodies expel the toxins that have been building up over time.
 Our 4-Part/5-Step program for addressing a yeast problem: If you were to draw a circle on a piece of paper, then divide it into 4 even sections, like a pie, that will begin to help you visualize what needs to be done to correct a yeast problem.
 Each piece of that circle is very important, but by itself is not enough to provide the complete answer.
 Please have a look at these 4 important steps: